Faster JavaScript

 JavaScript is a very important language for now and the future.
 Nowadays, there is no page that does not include some JavaScript code in it.
 Moreover, code written in JavaScript increases day by day.
 The more JavaScript code we have in our web pages, the worse performance we observe.
 This occurs because of some tricks in JavaScript as a language.
 In this writing, I will try to explain what are the problems and what possible solution we can have.
 Before going into detail, let me explain what I am going to talk about.
 The first one will be about scoping, second will be libraries and last one is DOM manipulation and properties.

 JavaScript is a language that uses dynamic scoping.
-In each function, we have a default scope variables(window, navigator, document) that are pushed onto our stack.
+In each function, we have default scope variables (window, navigator, document) that are pushed onto our stack.
 After those, each local variable is pushed onto stack with a separate block.
 Using local scope variables is faster than the global scope variables.
 At that point, we prefer using local variables.
-At least we can retrieve global variable and set it to a local variable.
-Note that, when we are creating a new variable, we should always use “var” since if we do not, they will have a global scope instead of local scope.
-Here is an example.
+Note that when creating a new variable, we should always use var, otherwise it becomes global.

 document.getElementById("div1");